 While raising her family in Cheyenne, she also worked as a personal trainer for several years before deciding to pursue her interest in law.
 Receiving her Associates Degree in Paralegal Studies from the Institute of Business and Medical Careers in 2013, Susan has been an important part of Richard Gage, P.C. ever since.

 Her experience includes the areas of personal injury, family law, pleadings, research, records, and vaccine injury.
+She is now specializing in Vaccine Injury litigation.

 She is married, and the happy mother of 5 beautiful children.